twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt05-09-the-reality-and-the-knowing%zh.rst

 Among the 11 guest minds; if one of them arises, follow with the five path factors.
 Whereas follow the host mind with the path factors if nothing of them arises.
 The host minds are always there.
 Every following go with anicca and magga.

 So kilesa can’t come in between them.
 The Buddha taught as, if you practice in the morning and became a stream enterer in the evening.
-And practiced in the evening and became a stream enterer in the evening.
+And practiced in the evening and became a stream enterer in the morning.
 This was a teaching to Prince Bodhirājakumāra (MN.85 Bodhirājakumārasuttaṃ?).
 Why cannot most people realize it?
 Because the reality and the knowing are not fitting in.

 The reasons are: don’t know the way of practice and not pay attention to it.
 Therefore we are far from the Path and Fruition Knowledges (Magga and Phala) and Nibbāna Every time it’s arising and no contemplation, for an example, by seeing an object become wanting, clinging, action and birth which continue the D. A. process.
 Then we will only get dukkha.
 We can’t follow with knowledge and will turn around with dukkha.
 And then we are trying for the arising of dukkha.
 “Don’t we have any pāramī or not doing the practice?”
 (We are not doing the practice, Ven.
 Sir).
 If you have compassion to yourself, just do the practice.